-Brushing your teeth is one of the most effective ways to help remove decay-causing plaque from tooth surfaces.
+Brushing your teeth is one of the most effective ways to help remove decay-causing plaque from tooth surfaces and prevent periodontal (gum and bone) disease.

 - Each tooth has five surfaces (top or chewing surface and four sides) that need to be cleaned. - Many people overestimate the amount of time they brush their teeth.
 At least two minutes is recommended, but in reality most people brush for 30 seconds or less.
-Some electric toothbrushes come with a built in timer. - Place a soft bristle brush at a 45-degree angle to the tooth and use a gentle massaging action in small circular strokes. - Brush the outer and inner surfaces of the tooth, including close to the gumline. - Use the front tip or "toe" of the brush for the inner front tooth surfaces. - Teeth are covered by a fairly thin layer of enamel that can be worn down by too-vigorous scrubbing.
-So apply light pressure as you brush. - Ideally tooth brushing should be done after every meal, but it is most important before bedtime.
+Some electric toothbrushes come with a built in timer. - Place a soft bristle brush at a 45-degree angle to the tooth and use a gentle massaging action in small circular strokes. - Brush the outer and inner surfaces of the tooth, including close to the gum line. - Use the front tip or "toe" of the brush for the inner front tooth surfaces. - Teeth are covered by a fairly thin layer of enamel that can be worn down by too-vigorous scrubbing.
+So apply light pressure as you brush. - Ideally tooth brushing should be done after every meal, but it is most important before bedtime. - Do not share your toothbrush, it can spread germs. - Always use fluoride toothpaste. - Brushing is also one of the most effective ways to deliver decay-preventing fluoride to your teeth.